Cloud-Blaze/ai-context-vault/README.md

 - **Supportive Connections:**
   In moments of overwhelming stress, the extension can automatically alert a pre-designated support contact—be it a friend, family member, or mental health professional.
 - **Preserve and Empower Your Memory:**
   Every thought, insight, or idea is safely saved.
-This isn’t just about data—it’s about safeguarding your most precious narratives.
+This isn't just about data—it's about safeguarding your most precious narratives.
 - **Own Your Digital Experience:**
   With integrated human support and secure storage, your digital interactions become a part of your growth and healing, ensuring that every contribution to your work is intentional and considered.

-> This isn’t merely a tool—it’s a commitment to protect your mind and help you rebuild your digital footprint with clarity, integrity, and care.
+> This isn't merely a tool—it's a commitment to protect your mind and help you rebuild your digital footprint with clarity, integrity, and care.

 ---

 ## 🤯 Why AI Always Forgets (and Why Context Vault Had to Exist)

-Every time you start a new message with ChatGPT or any LLM, you’re facing **digital amnesia.**
+Every time you start a new message with ChatGPT or any LLM, you're facing **digital amnesia.**

 Even if the interface displays a long history of chats, the model only sees a **partial window of memory**—the context window measured in tokens.
 Once that window of memory fills up, the oldest messages disappear—not by your choice, but by **necessity.** Go ahead and test it.
 On a long thread there are deleted messages in chatgpt and more.